 Exterior Car Restoration

 If you’re on a strict budget, you can start with restoring the car exterior.
-This includes repainting, replacing the exterior lights, glass, grille, and trim.
+This includes repainting, and replacing the exterior lights, glass, grille, and trim.
 Installing custom wheels is also a good idea.

 A custom wheel will not only make your car exterior look stunning, but it will also enhance the performance of your car.
+Getting paint protection wraps for your car will also keep your paint job protected long term.

 Interior Car Restoration